-The determination of categories of financial assets and financial liabilities has been identified as an accounting policy that involves judgments or assessments made by Management.
+The determination of categories of financial assets and financial liabilities has been identified as an accounting policy that involves judgments or assessments made by Management as of March 31, 2022.

-Management also makes judgement about its segments, cash generating units, functional currency, when and if deferred taxes are recoverable and the economic recoverability of its investments in oil and gas producing assets.
+Management also makes judgement about its segments, cash generating units, functional currency, when and if deferred taxes are recoverable and the economic recoverability of itsinvestments in oil and gas producing assets.